abhishekarya1/Hash-Define-myNotes/content/linux/lib.md

 apt-get install package_name=VERSION_NUMBER		# install specific version

-apt-get remove pkg_name	# removing a package will not remove its dependencies! (since it can be a shared dependency that is being used by other programs)
+apt-get remove pkg_name	# removing a package will not remove its dependencies and config files! (since it can be a shared dependency that maybe used by other programs) (also configs remain on the system)

-apt-get purge pkg_name 	# remove a package and all its dependencies
+apt-get purge pkg_name 	# remove a package and its config files

-apt-get autoremove pkg_name	# remove all automatically installed & unused dependencies for a particular package
+apt-get autoremove pkg_name	# remove unused dependencies of this package (dependencies that only this package used and no other package on the system uses)

-apt-get autoremove	# remove all unused dependencies globally
+apt-get autoremove	# remove all unused dependencies globally (for all packages)

 apt search search_string	# search a package